 Command Content Description CMD:ERASE Executes a chip erase of the target CMD:SEND_UART= Sends a string of characters to the CDC UART.
 See "CDC Override Mode".
-CMD:SEND_9600=CMD:SEND_115200=CMD:SE ND_460800= Sends a string of characters to the CDC UART at the baud rate specified.
-Note that only the baud rates explicitly specified here are supported!
-See "CDC Override Mode" (Debugger firmware v1.21 or newer.)
 CMD:RESET Resets the target device by entering Programming mode and then exiting Programming mode immediately thereafter.
 Exact timing can vary according to the programming interface of the target device.
 (Debugger firmware v1.16 or newer.)
 CMD: POWERTOGGLE Powers down the target and restores power after a 100 ms delay.
 If external power is provided, this has no effect.
 (Debugger firmware v1.16 or newer.)
-CMD:0V Powers down the target device by disabling the target supply regulator.
+CMD: 0V Powers down the target device by disabling the target supply regulator.
 If external power is provided, this has no effect.
 (Debugger firmware v1.16 or newer.)
-CMD:1V8 Sets the target voltage to 1.8V.
-If external power is provided, this has no effect.
-(Debugger firmware v1.21 or newer.)
 CMD:3V3 Sets the target voltage to 3.3V.
 If external power is provided, this has no effect.
 (Debugger firmware v1.16 or newer.)
 CMD:5V0 Sets the target voltage to 5.0V.
 If external power is provided, this has no effect.
 (Debugger firmware v1.16 or newer.)